saiskee/rollouts-plugin-trafficrouter-glooplatform/README.md

               # (optional) select a specific route by name
               # name: route-name
 ```

-### Examples

-1. `kubectl apply -f ./examples/demo-api-initial-state && kubectl apply -f ./examples/0-rollout-initial`
-1. Observe the initial rollout; it should have fully deployed the demo api b/c it was the first revision of the Rollout
-1. `kubectl apply -f ./examples/1-rollout-first-change`
-1. Observe the rollout canaried 10% of traffic to v2 and is now paused
-1. Perform the remaining rollout steps until fully promoted
-1. `kubectl apply -f ./examples/2-rollout-second-change`
-1. Repeat 4 & 5

 ### Supported Gloo Platform Versions

 * All Gloo Platform versions 2.0 and newer